uclab-potsdam/scienceforukraine/public/pages/support.md

  ### Ukraine

+ * 02.11.2024 Call for application for up to fifteen VUIAS Fellowships in Ukraine for the academic year 2025/2026.
+Deadline 30.11.2024.
+[Link.](https://vuias.org/call/)
  *  25.09.2024 Science2Business.
 Transform scientific ideas into innovative business.
 [Link.](https://innovate.com.ua/en/science2business/)
  *  14.08.2024 Invisible University of Ukraine has open calls for certificate program and graduate school program.
 Deadline 12.09.2024.
 [Link.](https://visibleukraine.org/programs/open-calls/)
  *  24.07.2024 Programming Historian, a resource for digital history in Ukrainian.
 Collaboration of the Center for Urban History in Lviv and Ukrainian Catholic University, and funding from the University of St.Gallen.
 [Link.](https://digihist.lvivcenter.org/posibnik-z-cifrovoyi-istoriyi)